susanalima/javaScriptAndMe/README.md

 # JavaScript&Me

 An open-source tool for the automatic collection, processing, and transformation of JavaScript code.
-This tool aims at facilitating the process of collecting and curating a large corpus of JavaScript code to potentiate and facilitate new research on JavaScript related tasks.
-The tool considers multiple sources of code and a diverse set of transformation tools.
-It can be easily customized to fit different requirements.
+This tool aims at facilitating the process of collecting and curating large sets of JavaScript files.

 ## Requirements